cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 whithout any field mapping.
 The relation name must be valid for the satellites parent.

-Announcement for Release 0.7.0: To express test scenarios 3370-34230,3550,3560 "tracked_relation_name" will be changed to "tracked_key_sets[]", allowing the declaration of a key set combination .
+Announcement for Release 0.7.0: To express test scenarios 3370-34230,3550,3560 "tracked_relation_name" will be changed to "tracked_key_set".

 **history_depth_criteria**
 (mandatory when history_depth_limit is set)